2022 Neath Port Talbot County Borough Council election

 The 2022 election to Neath Port Talbot County Borough Council was held on 5 May 2022 as part of wider local elections across Wales.
 The election was preceded by the 2017 election.
 Three candidates (from the sixty seats available) were elected unopposed.

+Ward changes

+Changes took place at this election as a result of a ward review and recommendations by the Local Democracy and Boundary Commission for Wales.
+The number of wards were reduced from 42 to 34, resulting in the number of councillors reducing from 64 to 60.
+16 wards saw no change at all.

 Ward results

 Nominations closed on 4 April 2022.

 The following results were announced following the elections.
 In the case of wards electing more than one councillor the percentage figures reflect the number of ballot papers issued rather than the total number of votes.